carpanalper/hangman/README.md

 ## Introduction

-**Hangman** is a well-known game which players try to guess a word letter by letter\
+**Hangman** is a well-known game which players try to guess a word letter by letter.

 Each turn the player makes a guess and if the secret word contains the guessed letter, then the game operator reveals the position of the correctly guessed letters.
-If not the operator starts drawing a body part of a man who is meant to be hanged after too many wrong guesses\
+If not the operator starts drawing a body part of a man who is meant to be hanged after too many wrong guesses.

-**The goal** is guessing all the letters correctly before running out of the lives and saving the man from getting hanged\
+**The goal** is guessing all the letters correctly before running out of the lives and saving the man from getting hanged.

 In our game the player has 5 lives.
 It means you can only make 4 wrong guesses before the game is over.